 Originally from a small town in Northern Illinois, Dustin has called Nashville his home since 2016.
 Listeners can find a blended style that is a cross between country and rock in each of his songs.
 With experience playing many of the honky tonks in Music City, Dustin has also toured nationally.
 Since taking the stage for the first time in 2010, he has played everything from clubs and county fairs to major music festivals such as Country Thunder.
-He has also opened for well known acts like Shooter Jennings, Jo Dee Messina, Lonestar, Jason Michael Carroll, and Big Smo.
-After countless hours of songwriting and the production brilliance of Marc "Butter" Fortney (Trailer Choir), Dustin's debut EP, "Prayer Of A Simple Man," was released in November of 2017.
+Dustin's debut EP, "Prayer Of A Simple Man," was released in November of 2017.
 The album reached as high as #14 on the iTunes country chart and debuted in the top 100 on the iTunes country chart on release day.
-In 2019 alone, Dustin has already booked more than 100 shows from coast to coast.
-Dustin has also released three brand new songs starting with "Memories We Didn't Make," early on in the year.
+In 2019 alone, Dustin played more than 100 shows from coast to coast.
+Dustin also released three brand new songs starting with "Memories We Didn't Make," early on in the year.
 He followed that with two upbeat tracks titled "Pretty Little Lips" and "Too Busy Fallin' In Love" over the summer.
 Dustin released his fourth single of 2019, titled "What Makes Me Want You," and headed out on the road for a nationwide tour covering over nineteen states and thirty-five cities over the winter.
 Sadly the tour was cut short by Covid-19 but that hasn't kept him down.
-He has been using the downtime to write, record and produce videos and lots of content to make 2020 the best year yet!
+He’s been using the downtime to write, record and produce lots of content to make 2020 the best year yet!
 Starting with “Make You Fall,” in May and followed by the upcoming release of, “Keep It Real,” on October 23rd, 2020 has been far from a wash!
 Keep It Real, y’all!

 Growing up in the far western suburbs of Chicago, you might think Olson was raised on ‘hot country radio’ but that’s not the case.
 Instead it was his dad that helped shape his musical palate as father and son first farmed together and then worked side by side building custom motorcycles, motors and restoring classic cars, all to dad’s soundtrack of Elvis Presley, Johnny Cash and Dr. Hook.